Rhetoric & Technical Communication

 • Jerry Falwell welcomes the prospect of nuclear annihilation (p.
 109)

-• Ever heard of Megiddo, Isreal?
+• Ever heard of Megiddo, Israel?

 • Science Fiction excites the minds of astronauts and others: Ray Bradbury claims “Verne is the verb that moves us to Space….Without Verne there is a strong possibility we would never have romanced ourselves to the Moon” (as cited in Noble p.
 119).